z2amiller/sensorboard/README.md

 * Create a prometheus setup tutuorial.
 * Create a prometheus dashboard for the ESP8266 sensor data.
 * Finish up the code for sensorboard-4.0 with the BME280 sensor.
+* Create a sensorboard programmer with a regulator to power the ESP8266 through the 3v3 pin while programming.